Hospitality H-1B Sponsorship Jobs in North Carolina

 Get Access To All Jobs

-Job Roles in Hospitality in North Carolina
+H-1B Hospitality Job Roles in North Carolina

-Customer Service & Support389 jobs
+Customer Service & Support184 jobs

-Hospitality & Guest Services362 jobs
+Hospitality & Guest Services161 jobs

-Hospitality Management317 jobs
+Hospitality Management160 jobs

-Human Resources109 jobs
+Human Resources60 jobs

-Business Operations45 jobs
+Business Operations34 jobs

-Project & Program Management41 jobs
+Project & Program Management26 jobs

-See all 693+ Hospitality North Carolina jobs
+See all 235+ Hospitality H-1B Jobs in North Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Hospitality North Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which hospitality companies sponsor H-1B visas in North Carolina?

-Large hotel chains with North Carolina properties, including Marriott, Hilton, Hyatt, and Omni Hotels, have historically filed H-1B petitions for hospitality roles.
+Large hotel chains with North Carolina properties, including Marriott, Hilton, Hyatt, and Omni Hotels, have historically filed H-1B visa petitions for hospitality roles.
 Convention center operators, resort management companies in the Asheville and Outer Banks areas, and corporate-owned food and beverage groups also appear in DOL disclosure data as H-1B sponsors.
 Smaller boutique hotels rarely sponsor, so targeting branded chain properties improves your chances considerably.

 Which cities in North Carolina have the most hospitality H-1B sponsorship jobs?